JacquesCarette/Drasil/wiki/Contributor's-Guide.md

 However, Drasil is also not exactly like most other software projects.
 With Drasil, generated case-study artifacts are checked into the main repo (under the [`code/stable/`](https://github.com/JacquesCarette/Drasil/tree/main/code) folder) and used as a reference/expectation for what future revisions of Drasil should be generating as well.
 This is not to say that these “stable” artifacts are flawless, only that they are what we expect, which can change.
 If and when you modify Drasil such that the artifacts it generates no longer match Drail, you should make sure to [update the `stable` folder](Workflow#updating-stable-folder) (that is, to reflect changes in generated artifacts).

 ## Guidelines

+One of the most important things in working with Drasil is having a solid foundation for using GitHub.
+Read through [Git2Know](Git2Know-for-Drasil) to learn more about branching, pull requests, merging, and anything else git or Github related.
+Also take a look at the [Makefile documentation](Makefile), since that will be the primary way you compile and use Drasil.
+More optionally, you may want to take a brief look through [Creating Your Project in Drasil](Creating-Your-Project-in-Drasil), and some [tips for debugging](Debugging-in-Drasil).

 ### Issue Tracking